This topic provides information about the following enhancements that are provided in the

 You can configure lookup filters for CMDB CI and asset classes similar to lookup filters configured for Console on incident, problem, task, change request, and release.
 For more information about creating lookup filters on CI and asset classes, see Configuring lookup filters on CIs and assets.

-Ability to link CIs with incidents based on BMC TrueSight Operations Management events
+Integration with BMC TrueSight Operations Management

-A Computer System CI associated with an event in BMC TrueSight Operations Management is automatically linked with an incident if the following conditions are true:
+- Linking CIs with incidents based on an event: A Computer System CI associated with an event in BMC TrueSight Operations Management is automatically linked with an incident if the following conditions are true:

 - The incident is created in BMC Helix Remedyforce based on an event in BMC TrueSight Operations Management.